-Isomerism Question Example - Organic Chemistry Advanced Level
+Organic Chemistry Isomerism Questions and Answers and Example - Advanced Level

-This organic compound A contains only single oxygen atom.
+This given organic compound A contains only single oxygen atom.
 Therefore we can assume A can be an alcohol, an ether,

-Alcohols reacts with Na.
-Therefore A is not an alcohol.
+Alcohols reacts with metallic sodium.
+Therefore A cannot be an alcohol.